 In order to reduce the total number of polynomial systems to be solved, in this paper we propose a ``multistep strategy'' where one starts with a limited number of evaluated variables which is increased only if the number of remaining variables after performing an evaluation and an incomplete \Gr\ basis computation stopped at some chosen degree $D$ (including elimination via the linear polynomials obtained) is strictly greater than a given bound $B$.
 Such algorithm terminates because there is some final step where we have enough evaluated variables so that the number of remaining variables is always smaller or equal than $B$.
 The multistep strategy we propose is extremely flexible and optimizable by tuning the pararameters $D$ and $B$ and the considered set of evaluated variables.
 Moreover, we are able to prove that a multistep strategy with maximum number of steps, that is, where variables are added for evaluation one by one, is optimal with respect to the total number of systems to be solved.
 In other words, the standard one-step strategy is the worst one with respect to this number.

 As a proof-of-concept, we have implemented an algebraic attack on the well-known stream cipher \Trivium\ by means of the proposed multistep strategy.
 This cipher was proposed by De Canni\`ere and Preneel in 2005 as a submission to the European project eSTREAM \cite{DCP}.
 Indeed, \Trivium\ was one of the winners of the competition for the category of hardware-oriented ciphers.
-The register of this cipher is a 288-bit string and the initial state consists of 80 bits as a private key (i.e.~the secret seed), further 80 bits are the initial vector and the remaining bits are constant. \Trivium\ is designed to generate up to $2^{64}$ bits of keystream where the first keystream bit outputs only after $4\cdot 288 = 1152$ warm-up updates of the initial state.
+The register of this cipher is a 288-bit string and the initial state consists of 80 bits as a private key (i.e.~the secret seed), further 80 bits are the initial vector and the remaining bits are constant. \Trivium\ is designed to generate up to $2^{64}$ bits of keystream where the first keystream bit is produced only after $4\cdot 288 = 1152$ warm-up updates of the initial state.